sourav-bk/Golang/MessageQueue.md

   A channel is a lightweight virtual connection that operates within a single TCP connection.
 Producers use channels to publish messages to RabbitMQ efficiently without creating multiple TCP connections.

-  > Connection : Connection is a physical TCP connection established between a client application.
+  > Connection : Connection is a physical TCP connection established between a client application (Producer/Consumer) and the RabbitMQ broker.

   > Channel : Channel is a lightweight virtual connection that exists inside a TCP connection.